Skparab1/skparab1.github.io/README.md

   - [homepage](https://skparab1.github.io/homepage)
     - my new homepage
     - in HTML (with HTML canvas)
-    - will be renames to /home subpage when i finish it
+    - will be renamed to /home subpage when i finish it
   - go
     - working on a url shortener in html
     - likely will be much faster than my old one (which used p5js)